Why 360-Degree Feedback is Best for Assessing Leader Character

 Ready to Get Started?

 If you’re ready to start using 360 degree feedback with your leaders, take a look at SIGMA’s Leadership Character Insight Assessment (LCIA).
 This gold-standard test for leader character is available both as a self-assessment and as a 360-degree assessment.
-Learn more about the free trial below to test our online platform, get a sneak peek at what it’s like to take the assessment, and receive a personalized report with your leader character results.
+Take a look at the website to learn more and download a free sample report.

-If you have questions about your scores the LCIA-360, contact SIGMA leadership consultant Ruby Nadler.
-Ruby has extensive experience in leader character and uses her knowledge to support and ccoach leaders to hone critical competencies, including judgment and decision-making skills, interpersonal skills and emotional intelligence, and stress reduction.
-She would be happy to discuss your results and tell you a more about the LCIA.
+If you have questions about your scores from the LCIA-360, contact SIGMA’s leadership consultant Ruby Nadler.
+Ruby has extensive experience in leader character and uses her knowledge to support and coach leaders to hone critical competencies, including judgment and decision-making skills, interpersonal skills and emotional intelligence, and stress reduction.
+She would be happy to discuss your results and tell you more about the LCIA.

 Talk to Ruby

 Dr. Ruby Nadler has a Ph.D in Cognition and Perception, as well as specific training in mindfulness and positive psychology.
 She brings this expertise to SIGMA’s executive coaching programs.
 In 2015 she was awarded a two-year Ontario Centers of Excellence TalentEdge Fellowship, and her research has been featured on CBC, BBC Radio, Happify, and NPR.
 Call or email Ruby – she would be happy to answer questions about the LCIA, leader character, coaching, etc.

 [i] Zenger, .
 (March 10, 2016).
 How Effective Are Your 360-Degree Feedback Assessments?
 Forbes.
 Retrieved from https://www.forbes.com/sites/jackzenger/2016/03/10/how-effective-are-your-360-degree-feedback-assessments/?sh=7f48952ca690.